EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 You can now use it as any other Kaithem instance.
 Look at the example module to get started.
 Anything you create gets saved back to that /sketch partition.

+Note: This now runs as pi, not root.
+The old /sketch/kaithem/ is still the storage dir, but it is bound to /pi/kaithem/ to make it acessible.

 ### Firewalling